-Once collected, the food from Cornish households goes to an anaerobic digestion (AD) facility.
+Once collected, food waste from households in Cornwall is first taken to an transfer station to be bulked up.
+It is then taken to an anaerobic digestion (AD) facility.

 Food waste, collected from homes and businesses, is delivered – either directly or via waste transfer station – to the reception hall of an AD facility.